tet0fyl/Stitcher/README.md

 The program uses [byte deco](http://bytedeco.org/) a JavaCPP OpenCv Wrapper.

 ## Explanation
-The App is compose of three view:
+The App is compose of three views:

 - **The First view:** The "READY TO STITCH !" button request Camera permission and takes you to the next viewcd And .
 - **The Second view:** Preview the phone camera and allow you to take 2 photos.
 These photos aren't save on mobile local stogare but are stored in **RAM memory** in an **array of byte**.